JimWasHere/flask_to_do_list/README.md

 # flask_to_do_list
 Simple to do list Flask app

 This is a very simple to do list Flask app.
-It is written in Python and uses an sqlite database to store to do items.
+It is written in Python and uses an sqlite database to store to do items as well as Bootstrap for styling.

 Future upgrades will be:
    * Use a Postgres database